kevinpricethesecond/readme-checker/README.md

 # readme-checker
 Gets a list of repos in dockerhub without a description.
 The repos must be public to be found by the script and a username and password must be passed as params.
+If no `--namespace` param is provided, it is assumed to be the username.

 Usage:
-`$ python3 readme-checker.py --username <<dockerhub username>> --password <<dockerhub password>>`
+`$ python3 readme-checker.py --username <<dockerhub username>> --password <<dockerhub password>> --namespace <<dockerhub namespace>>`
 ```
 {
     "count": count,